 This 88-acre state park on the Missouri River has lots of natural, sandy beaches, along with amenities and options that will please everyone in a large crowd.
 (It's even pet-friendly.)
-Strong swimmers can explore the lake's small islands, though the very smallest ones disappear when the lake is high -- and the biggest, dubbed "Alcatraz," is best reached by boat.
+Strong swimmers can explore the lake's small islands, although the very smallest ones disappear when the lake is high — and the biggest, dubbed "Alcatraz," is best reached by boat.

 Swim, snorkel, or cliff dive into sparkling blue-green water at this privately owned quarry park in Garrettsville (not to be confused with nearby Nelson Kennedy Ledges State Park).
-On non-festival weekends, day passes cost $5 for visitors 4 to 14 and $10 for visitors 15 and up.
+On non-festival weekends, day passes cost $6 for children 4 to 14 and $12 for visitors 15 and up.

 Step back in history with a trip to this 1939 Work Projects Administration bathhouse.
-The city-owned lake and water park offers an abundance of water fun: paddle boats, diving boards, a water slide, and a water trampoline.
-(Usually it's open Memorial Day through Labor Day; low water levels have delayed the 2015 season.)
-Admission costs $2 per person; children 3 and under are free.
+The city-owned lake and water park offers an abundance of water fun: paddle boats, diving boards, a water slide, and a water trampoline, usually Memorial Day through Labor Day.
+Admission costs $4 for those 17 and older; $3 for children 3 to 17.

 With steady, warm temperatures and crystal-clear water, Buck Lake is an exceptionally serene swimming hole.
 It's about two hours from Portland by car and a bit tricky to find, but a short hike rewards swimmers with a wondrous experience.

-This mountain stream running down a gorge in the Loyalsock State Forest appears to be one of Lycoming County's best-kept secrets.
+This mountain stream running down a gorge in the Loyalsock State Forest has been one of Lycoming County's best-kept secrets.
 Three beautiful spots where waterfalls rush into cold, emerald-green pools are accessible via a steep walk down from Rock Run Road.

-Visitors to Olney Pond are treated to a sandy beach, concession stands, and kayak rentals.
+Visitors to Olney Pond are treated to a sandy beach, concession stands, and kayak rentals, and a $5.6 million pavilion opened to serve the area in May 2017.
 A more tranquil experience awaits during off-hours; it gets busy during summer and on weekends.
 From Providence, follow signs on Route 126 north to Lincoln Woods State Park.

 A dam built in 1949 created breathtaking views and clear waters.
 The reservoir's 36 miles of shoreline include plenty of sandy beaches for swimmers.
 The average summertime water temperature is a comfortable 66 degrees.
-A state park permit is required for entry to the Angostura Recreation Area.
+Daily access is $6 per vehicle.